The Lord of the Rings Roleplaying Game: Errata

 Decipher published a PDF version of corrections to the Core Rulebook and several sourcebooks.
 The PDF includes some errors that were not corrected in the first and second printings of the book.

 Unofficial Digital Supplements

 Due to some criticism of the game by the gaming community for its lack of balance, especially during character creation, some digital supplements have been created, which can be found on the Ambarquenta website.
 These supplements are unofficial and are not published by Decipher.

-Current status

-In 2011, a new role-playing game set in Middle-earth, The One Ring, was published by Cubicle 7.